DynamicGenetics/Epicosm_legacy/README.md

 2. Twitter API credentials.
 Please see the file in this repository for a template.\
 This file must be called `credentials.py`.

-Once these three files are ready, `Epicosm_Launcher` on the command line: `sudo ./Epicosm_Launcher` and you will be guided through the process.
+Once these three files are ready, run `Epicosm_Launcher` on the command line: `sudo ./Epicosm_Launcher` and you will be guided through the process.
 Docker requires root permission to run, so please ensure you have this authorisation.
-Once launched, a docker container will be permanently running, and the status of this can be seen using the command.`docker ps`.
-Your container will stop if docker is ended, or the computer running docker is shutdown or rebooted.\
+Once launched, a docker container will be permanently running (or until the container, Docker or the computer is stopped).
+The status of Docker can be seen using the command `docker ps`.

-If stopped, to restart your container, go to the folder with your files in, and run `./Epicosm_Launcher` again, which will recognise that it is in a folder in which it has previously run.
+If stopped, to restart your container, go to the folder with your files in, and run `./Epicosm_Launcher` again, which will recognise that it is in a folder in which it has previously run and guide you through restarting.

 ### 1.2 Output and data
 Full content and metadata of all tweets is stored in MongoDB, in a database `twitter_db`, with two collections `tweets` which contains all json data and content of each tweet, and `following` which contains a list of all users that each user in your list are following. *MongoDB does not need to be installed on your computer*, all database activity happens in the container.